dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 ### Next steps

-When you have finished playing with your lab environment go to part 6 - clearning up the lab environement [next exercise](./06-CleanUpLab.md) of the lab "CleanUpLabEnvironment".
+**When you have finished playing with your lab environment go to part 6 - clearning up the lab environement [next exercise](./06-CleanUpLab.md) of the lab "CleanUpLabEnvironment".**

-Now, you can move ahead to the [next exercise](./05-Continious-deployment-fleet.md) of the lab "Continious Deployment (Fleet)".

-**When you have finished playing with your lab environment go to Part 6 - Cleaning up the lab environment**